Panopto/universal-content-library-specification/README.md

 This will output a universal-capture-2.0.cs file you can use to serialize/deserialize a UCS xml file.

 #### Python
 lxml provides the necessary functionality to do this fairly easily.
 Please see the validator tool for an example of how to do this.
+Note that ucls_directory.py, ucls_library.py, and ucs_session.py were auto-generated from the schema XSDs using generateDS.py that you can get from https://pypi.org/project/generateDS.
+See those files for the command line used to generated them.

 ## UCLS Library Samples
 The package comes with sample UCLS libraries to provide examples of what UCLS and UCS xml files look like and how they're structured.
 Please see the samples folder